 - Remote management for IoT devices including monitoring, updates, and upgrades;

-- Structuring of growing numbers of IoT devices in device groups with their own custom settings;
+- Structuring of growing numbers of smart devices in device groups with their own custom settings;

-- Over-the-air deployment of your IoT application/logic on IoT devices;
+- Over-the-air (OTA) deployment of your IoT application/logic on IoT endpoints;

 - Bidirectional integrations/application enablement;

-- Data collection from a variety of heterogeneous sources;
+- IoT data collection from a variety of heterogeneous sources;

-- Data processing capabilities via integration with Repods.
+- Data processing capabilities.
 This helps you handle large volumes of data from ingestion to data cleansing and data transformation;